aqjune/hol-light-materials/Setup.md

 **s2n-bignum**.
 If you want to build s2n-bignum proofs, you will want the HOL Light cloned from Github, with module compilation turned on.
 Please see the 'Compiling HOL Light proofs' section below.

+**If loading `hol.sh` says `ledit` cannot be found** On Mac, `ledit` might not be found from PATHs even after installed.
+In this case, please rely on `brew install ledit`.
+If your distribution cannot find `ledit`, you can proceed `export LINE_EDITOR=" "` on the terminal and rerun `hol.sh`.
+This will introduce some inconveniences (for example, arrow keys will not work), but if actual source code editing will be done on a separate place like VSCode then it won't matter.

 ## 2. Setting up VSCode

 It is possible to just rely on `hol.sh` and a text editor to develop,